Lukas-dev1/Flask-API-Books/README.md

 ## Note

-- Ensure you have a SQLite database file named `book_review_platform.db` in the project directory.
+- Ensure you have a SQLite database file named `book_review_platform.db` in the project directory or run the code and it will generate a .db.
 - The API is set to run in debug mode (`debug=True`).
 Change this for a production environment.
 - Use appropriate caution and authentication mechanisms before deploying in a production environment.